Recoskie/JDasm/docs/Basics.md

 <br />

-So if we count to place value 2 a second time, we forum place value 100, which is 4 because each place value can be counted to twice at each position, making each next position a multiple of two instead of ten.
+So if we count to place value 2 a second time, we forum place value 100, which is 4 because each place value can be counted to twice at each position, making each next position a multiple of two instead of ten in counting.

 <br />

 This means a number 8 in length has 2^8-1=255 combinations, which is called a byte.
 Also is what one position of memory is.
-Thus a WORD which is two bytes, has a max value of 2^16-1=65535.
+A WORD which is two bytes, has a max value of 2^16-1=65535.

 <br />